Jarred Kelenic Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in the league.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (7.72).
+- The Athletics have a 7.53 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 50 total home runs at a rate of 1.7 per game (most in the league).
+- The Athletics give up the most home runs in baseball (51 total, 1.7 per game).

-- Miller (0-1) gets the starting nod for the Athletics, his third this season.
+- Sears (0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched) gets the start for the Athletics, his sixth of the season.

-- His most recent time out was on Wednesday against the Los Angeles Angels, when the right-hander threw four innings, surrendering four earned runs while giving up five hits.
+- The left-hander's most recent time out was on Thursday against the Los Angeles Angels, when he threw 4 1/3 innings, surrendering six earned runs while giving up six hits.

+- In five games this season, the 27-year-old has put up a 6.23 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.